DIY Seed Starting: Containers (Part 3 of 6)

 By: Maureen Gilmer

-For this reason, accomplished gardeners germinate their seed in shallow containers with a clear or translucent plastic top.
-Recycled clear plastic take-out food containers are ideal.
-Either way, the ability to close the top greatly reduces the rate of surface evaporation thereby maintaining moist conditions without applying more water.
-Just make sure there are holes in the top and bottom for oxygen and free drainage.
-For larger projects, consider using shallow under-bed storage boxes or try covering the top of any open nursery flat with food wrap to trap moisture.
-The goal of all these choices is to turn the container into a miniature greenhouse environment where seeds keep warm, stay evenly moist, and will be quick to germinate.
+The goal of all these choices is to turn containers into miniature greenhouses where seeds are kept warm, stay evenly moist, and will be quick to germinate.
 Within this environment, control temperature and moisture levels by opening and closing the lid all or part way.
+(Click here for a vegetable seed-starting temperature chart.)
 This allows more or less air exchange during periods of wet or dry weather.